MakeBelieve Arts

-MakeBelieve Arts is a theatre in education company, based in Corsham, Wiltshire and constituted as a social enterprise.
-The company works with children aged 2–11 and their teachers, families and community.
-It uses theatre techniques within education to deliver creative, interactive workshops that seek to reflect, support and enhance the curriculum and to encourage lifelong learning.
+MakeBelieve Arts is a theatre in education charity, based in Corsham, Wiltshire.
+The company works with children aged 2–7 and their teachers, families and community.
+It uses theatre approaches within education to deliver creative, interactive workshops that seek to reflect, support and enhance the curriculum and to encourage lifelong learning.
 MakeBelieve Arts' approach is underpinned by current educational philosophy.